Trustees and key post holders

 Richard works as a species specialist at a Local Environmental Records Centre in Wales.
 He is an active contributor to the Spider Recording Scheme, with a particular interest in montane and wetland spiders, and also undertakes taxonomic research on African theraphosids.
 He became a Council member in 2002, Editor of the BAS Newsletter in 2004 and National Organiser for the Spider Recording Scheme in 2021.

-After a career of fifteen years in the retail jewellery industry, Tylan has taken a break to focus on a lifelong passion of discovering and identifying British spiders.
-He has recently completed a degree in environmental resource management and spends much time volunteering with local conservation groups to help widen the profile of the UK spider fauna.
+After a career of fifteen years in the retail jewellery industry, Tylan has taken a break to focus on a lifelong passion of discovering and identifying British spiders and spends much time volunteering with local conservation groups to help widen the profile of the UK spider fauna.
+He has recently completed a degree in environmental resource management and currently works for Natural England in the Cornwall and Devon area team.
 He is the County Recorder and Spider Recording Scheme Area Organiser for Cornwall, and can most often be found looking for spiders on rather beautiful, but precarious, sea cliffs.